Cork factory Tour at Novacortica – Algarve

 Novacortica – Enjoy a cork factory tour and learn all about cork

-This place is family owned since three generations.
+This place has been family-owned for three generations.
 However, this is not anything unique.
-The cork takes a really long time to grow and to get good quality so usually, it is passed on from generation to generation.
-They offer several tours each day and if you want to be sure to get a spot, you should call and make a reservation.
+The cork takes a really long time to grow and to get good quality, so usually, it is passed on from generation to generation.
+They offer several tours each day, and if you want to be sure to get a spot, you should call and make a reservation.
 The price per person is 12,50 euros (2018).

 Everything cork at the cork factory

 However, at the Novacortica cork factory, they focus on champagne- and wine corks.
 No, that’s not totally correct.
 They focus on the plates that are later fused into wine corks.
 They have 50 acres of cork trees.
-In all over Portugal there are 735 000 acres, making it the biggest cork producing country in the world.
+All over Portugal, there are 735 000 acres, making it the biggest cork-producing country in the world.

 The cork bark is harvested by hand